 I had a couple of long stays at the airport which were totally fine.
 I actually had a good sleep in one.

-Go, you won't regret it :) almost 2 years agoAnswered by JP via WorldNomads.com
+Go, you won't regret it :) over 2 years agoAnswered by JP via WorldNomads.com